 How Did the Athenians Win the Battle of Marathon?

-The Battle of Marathon was a turning point in the Greco-Persian Wars (499-449 BC) as it put a check on the mighty Achaemenid Persian military juggernaut that was threatening to inundate all of Greece and put the Greek people under their tyranny.
+The Battle of Marathon was a turning point in the Greco-Persian Wars (499-449 BC).
+It put a check on the mighty Achaemenid Persian military juggernaut that was threatening to inundate all of Greece and put the Greek people under their tyranny.
 The “Great King” Darius I (ruled 522-486 BC) of the Achaemenid Empire ruthlessly crushed the Ionian Revolt (499-493 BC) of the Greek-Anatolian city-states, which proved to be the first round of the Greco-Persian Wars and the event that placed the what was at the time the not so important city-state of Athens directly in the path of Persian aggression.
 The Athenians supported their Greek-Ionian cousins in the revolt, thereby making them the eternal enemies of Persians and causing Darius I to send a large amphibious invasion force to Athens in 490 BC.
 Despite being outnumbered, the Athenians pushed back the Persian tide on an inconsequential plain near a small town known as Marathon.

 Aristagoras knew that the Ionian Greeks could not defeat the Achaemenid Empire alone, so he traveled to Greece to appeal to the two most powerful city-states, Sparta and Athens.
-He incorrectly gauged the austere Spartans desire for riches, who rebuffed him by stating that the time away from their city would be too long.
-Aristagoras then went to Athens where he changed his pitch by appealing to the fraternal bond between Athens and Miletus as it was Athenians who founded Miletus.
+He incorrectly gauged the austere Spartans' desire for riches, who rebuffed him by stating that the time away from their city would be too long.
+Aristagoras then went to Athens, where he changed his pitch by appealing to the fraternal bond between Athens and Miletus as it was Athenians who founded Miletus.
 The plea was successful, somewhat, as the Athenians agreed to send twenty triremes, although that was far below the number Aristagoras had desired.

 The Persian Fleet Sails